 I will be modeling some structures here partly after common Forth structures.
 I supply the macros for them, in the form needed by the C32 assembler, in the files STRUCMAC.ASM, STAKPUSH.ASM, STKPUSH2.ASM, STKPUSH3.ASM, STACKPOP.ASM, STAKPOP2.ASM, STAKPOP3.ASM, and STAKSWAP.ASM, or, all zipped together, STRUCMAC.ZIP, (named such because I did them in DOS).
 You can rename the structures after the equivalents in other languages if you wish.
 Keep in mind too that if any names clash with the names of assembler directives in your assembler, you will have to change the macro names.

 Ok, so we said the address of the operand byte to be filled in will be "recorded."
 Where?
 It will be on a stack held in the assembler, which I'm calling the "macro stack."
-It will get explained here just a little, but I plan to go into it more in the upcoming primer on stacks, showing in more detail how stacks can be used to form nestable program structures during assembly or compilation.
+It will get explained here just a little, but I go into it further in chapter 17 of the 6502 stacks treatise, showing in more detail how stacks can be used to form nestable program structures during assembly or compilation.